kruffka/Simple_password_hack_gdb/README.md

 # gdb_simple_pass_hack

-To Compile main and crack_gen:
-    make main

-Compile test:
-    make test
+To compile everything just run make

 Compiling with -fno-stack-protector option to be able modify return addr of function frame

-main.c is actual program with simple password check that I'm "hacking" with gdb Crack_gen.c can write in file 'crack' ascii symbols from given rip addr (addr probably will be different) and then we can launch program in gdb like "r < crack"
+main.c is actual program with simple password check that I'm "hacking" with gdb Crack_gen.c can write in file 'crack' ascii symbols from given rip addr (addr may be different) and then we can launch program in gdb like "r < crack"

 file content: 111111 (1 char ascii = 0x31 hex)